jendives2000/Data_ML_Practice_2025/9-0_Gen_AI/RAG_ChatGPT-API_DuckDB-Vector/README.md

 - testing the vector DB with a question (similarity_search):
   - What's a good movie about climate change?
   - and checking the answer given
-- Prompt Engineering: chaining well defined and expressed prompts to get the RAG to answer the way we want it to
+- Prompt Engineering: expressing prompts for the RAG to use to answer the way we want it to
+- Creating the RAG (retriever) and trying it with a question (RetrievalQAWithSourcesChain):
+  - what is a good climate change movie to watch?

 **NOTES**: